Projects

 BBC Young Reporter

 I developed and maintain Reading School's BBC Young Reporter website, on which Year 8 students can post news articles that they have written as part of this scheme.
 I also provided an automated tool to generate the markdown files required to upload articles to the website.
+This is open-source on GitHub.

 Reading School Alumni Society

 In a very short timeframe, I completely restructured and redesigned Reading School's Alumni Society website, with a strict brief and working within the constraints of the third party platform being used.
-This also involved the production of reports regarding the functionality of and changes made to this site.
+This also involved the production of several reports regarding the functionality of and changes made to this site.

 Traqua